 The hearing may be scheduled to allow the accused student an opportunity to hear and present information related to disciplinary process.
 All hearings are closed and the proceedings may be kept confidential at the discretion of the university.
-Hearing maybe recorded by the discretion of the university without the consent of the student.
+The hearing may be recorded at the discretion of the university upon advance notice in writing to participants in the hearing.

 Be aware that information gathering and hearing processes may occur simultaneously.

 Information gathered from anonymous (i.e. unknown) sources may be used in the student accountability hearing and as a part of the decision making process.